Last updated: December 10th, 2024

 If you want to try a unique cafe:

 Just around the corner from Monastiraki Square is Little Kook.
 I have NEVER seen anything like this!
 The entire street leading up to the cafe is covered in decorations, head to toe, around a certain theme.
-During the Christmas season, there have been winter themes and Nutcracker themes.
+During the Christmas season, there have been winter and Nutcracker themes.
 When I went it was Alice in Wonderland theme.

 They have a few shops and snack options around but the main cafe is where you should grab a seat.
 It is a complete sensory overload with decorations from the ceiling to the floor, music, and that craziest menu!
 I will admit, this is not a cheap place to eat.
 You pay for the food and the experience.
-But it is definitely the most unique place we visited during our 2 perfect days in Athens.
+But it is definitely the most unique place we visited during our 2 days in Athens.

 If you want to try a rooftop bar: